 The Compliance Officer will maintain a log of all compliance-related reports, including reports filed through the hotline and other means that are brought to his or her attention by Board members, staff, volunteers or clients.
-The log will specify the nature of the report, the date of the report, the reporting method (hotline, etc.), the name of the person filing the report (if the report was not filed anonymously), and any subsequent follow-up.
+The log will specify the nature of the report, the date of report, the name/initials of the person filing the report (if the report was not filed anonymously), and any subsequent follow-up.
 The log information will be maintained by the Compliance Officer for six years.
 These documents will be kept confidential and will be shared with Affected Individuals or advisors only as necessary to comply with this policy or to otherwise carry out Agency operations.